Dodge MacKnight

-Dodge Macknight (né William Dodge MacKnight; 1 October 1860 Providence, Rhode Island – 23 May 1950 East Sandwich, Massachusetts) was an American painter.
+Dodge Macknight (né William Dodge MacKnight; 1 October 1860, in Providence, Rhode Island – 23 May 1950, in East Sandwich, Massachusetts) was an American painter.

 Career

 MacKnight's work falls under the post-Impressionism, an art movement that succeeded the nineteenth-century impressionism.
-McKnight made the major part of his career watercolors.
+MacKnight made the major part of his career watercolors.
 His colorful works were appreciated by amateurs in Boston, who were receptive to impressionist aesthetics.
-He painted mostly landscapes and was considered as the equal of John Singer Sargent.
+He painted mostly landscapes.

 MacKnight lived in Fontvieille at the time when Vincent van Gogh was living in Arles.
 In 1888, they met through John Russell.
-MacKnight became a friend of van Gogh, and introduced him to the Belgian painter Eugène Boch.
+MacKnight was an acquaintance of van Gogh, and introduced him to the Belgian painter Eugène Boch.
 Russell portrayed both van Gogh and MacKnight.

 The largest collections of MacKnight's works are at the Isabella Stewart Gardner Museum, Boston.
 The Museum of Fine Arts (Boston) and the Fogg Art Museum in Cambridge (Massachusetts) also have a collection of his paintings.